yandex-cloud/docs/en/datalens/concepts/data-types.md

 {% note warning %}

-When you upload a CSV file as a `data source`, {{ datalens-short-name }} tries to automatically detect the types of data in its fields.
+When you upload a CSV file as a [data source](../operations/connection/create-file.md), {{ datalens-short-name }} tries to automatically detect the types of data in its fields.
 If it can't identify the data type, DataLens sets the `String` data type for the field.

 You can use the dataset interface or the wizard to change the field data type.